Sky's dispute with the Discovery Channel - your questions answered

 Wow, that’s a lot of channels.
 When might this happen?

 The end of this month.
-That’s the 31st of January 2017, meaning there are a mere four days left to stare at Idris Elba boxing and generally being a god in Fighter.
+That’s the 31st of January 2017, meaning there are mere days left to stare at Idris Elba boxing and generally being a god in Fighter.

 What are the broadcasters saying and what is the dispute actually about?